-For 2006, our Nominating and Governance Committee and our Executive Committee recommended, and our Board approved, quarterly stock awards of 100 shares of Tredegar common stock to each non-employee director.
+For 2007, our Nominating and Governance Committee and our Executive Committee recommended, and our Board approved, quarterly stock awards of shares of Tredegar common stock to each non-employee director under the Tredegar Corporation Directors' Stock Plan (or the Directors Plan).
 Each quarterly stock award became fully vested and transferable immediately upon the date of grant.
+The Directors Plan expired on February 25, 2008.
+All future stock awards to non-employee directors, including those awarded as part of their quarterly retainer, will be made from the 2004 Plan.
+For a further discussion of the 2004 Plan, see "Compensation of Executive Officers - Tredegar Corporation 2004 Equity Incentive Plan" beginning on page 40 of this proxy statement.